noahfranco/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Answer: .map retuns a value and a new Array and .forEach can replace a for loop but dosent atucally retun anything.

 2. What is the difference between a function and a method?

+Answer: A function is a place to collect bits of data and then be able to use them latter.
+The differnce between a function and a method is

 3. What is closure?

+Ansewr: When the inner function has access to the outer functions variables

 4. Describe the four rules of the 'this' keyword.

+Answer: (Down)

+Window Binding - If no other binding rules apply the “.this" keyword is going to default to the window object

+Implicit Binding  - When you call a function and the function is invoked look to the left if the dot (“.”)  and that’s what the keyword is going to reference

+New Binding - is whenever you have a function invoked with the new keyword

+Exolicit Binding - is when a function is in the global scope

 5. Why do we need super() in an extended class?

+Ansewr: becouse super is what holds the classes together to pass down information

 ## Project Set up